 A: it shows each individual’s willingness to put the requirements of the Army and Nation above their Personal Goals

-55. Q. How is Unit compliance with Safety and Personnel Regulations measured?
+69. Q. How is unit compliance with safety and personnel regulations measured?
+(CH 5)

 A: Through Inspections

-56. Q. What are the two Communities of Practice the Army Profession recognizes?
+70. Q. What are the two communities of practice the Army profession recognizes?
+(CH 5)

 A: Profession of Arms and Army Civilian Corps

-57. Q. What must an individual do to become a Professional?
+71. Q. What must an individual do to become a professional?
+(CH 5)

 A: become Certified

-58. Q. How is the responsibility for each Individual’s Development and Certification a mutually shared responsibility?
+72. Q. How is the responsibility for each individual’s development and certification a mutually shared responsibility?
+(CH 5)

 A: it is shared by the Individual and the Army and is the responsibility of both

-59. Q. What article of the Constitution requires that Every member of the Army Profession—Military or Civilian, Officer or Enlisted be bound by oath or affirmation to support the constitution?
+73. Q. What article of the Constitution requires that every member of the Army profession—Military or Civilian, Officer or Enlisted be bound by oath or affirmation to support the constitution?

 A: Article VI

-60. Q. What does Article VI of the Constitution require Every member of the Army profession—military or civilian, officer or enlisted enlisted to do?
+74. Q. What does Article VI of the Constitution require of every member of the Army profession—military or civilian, officer or enlisted to do?